 Certainly, as Hong Kong has a much larger land area, it also boasts a larger population of 7.4 million as compared to Singapore’s 5.7 million.
 Hence, in terms of human capital and resource, Hong Kong may have more potential employees for a new business to employ.
 On the other hand, however, Singapore’s population density per square kilometre is much lower, at an estimated 7,804 persons per square kilometre, as compared to Hong Kong’s 7,075 persons per square kilometre, as Hong Kong has a larger percentage of undevelopable land, such as woodlands and nature reserves, which Singapore lacks .
 Therefore, businesses may find that Singapore on a whole is more accessible, with more “breathing room” as compared to Hong Kong.

-Language-wise, English is the primary national language of Singapore, while most business associates that you will speak to Hong Kong are very fluent in English.
+Language-wise, English is the primary national language of Singapore, while most business associates that you will speak to in Hong Kong are very fluent in English.
 As the main languages of Hong Kong are Cantonese and Mandarin, its workforce is very comfortable conversing with nearby countries such as Taiwan and China.
 Besides English, Singapore has three other main languages, namely Chinese, Malay and Tamil, as it has cultural diversity.
 Most of its people are effectively bilingual and can also easily reach out and speak to their peers overseas.

 Employment costs are generally higher in Hong Kong when compared against most of Southeast Asia.
 As part of its culture that prioritise education above all, Singapore does have a generally higher proportion of highly educated and well-trained workers, ranking second in the world.

 In terms of business structures available, both countries allow for investors to choose from the following options: